ardafirdausr/cupid/README.md

 For more information on trunk-based development, see [trunkbaseddevelopment.com](https://trunkbaseddevelopment.com/).

+### Deployment

+This project is using github actions for CI/CD.
+The detail of the deployment can be found in `.github/workflows` directory.

 ## Software Architecture

 This project uses monolithic architecture for the mvp version.
 The reason for choosing a monolithic architecture is because it is easier to develop and deploy.
 The app is also small enough that a monolithic architecture is sufficient.